How to Generate Secure Passwords

 How to Create Secure Passwords

 - Never Reuse Passwords: If one website gets breached, hackers will test that exact email/password combination on major sites like Google, Amazon, and bank portals.
+Unique credentials per site eliminate this entire attack vector.

 - Use Cryptographic Randomness: Do not base passwords on personal information like birthdays, pet names, or street addresses.
 These can be discovered on social media.
+Use a password generator (such as the ToolWise Password Generator) that taps the Web Crypto API.

-- Implement Passphrases: If you need to memorize a password, combine 4 or 5 random, unrelated words (e.g. `correct-horse-battery-staple`).
-They are easy for humans to remember, but impossible for computers to guess.
+- Implement Passphrases When Memorable: If you need to memorize a password, combine 4 or 5 random, unrelated words (e.g.

 How to Manage Hundreds of Passwords